What critics and readers are saying about

 “Several times while reading this book I burst out laughing.
 My wife said, ‘Isn’t that the book about polygamy?
 Polygamy isn’t funny!’
 I had to assure her that yes, this was the book about polygamy, and that it was damned funny … Of the dozens of recent books authored by those who escaped from polygamous groups, this one is unique and worth a read.”
 Read the rest of Packham’s review by clicking here.

-From Barbara Drescher, clinical psychologist:
+From Barbara Drescher, cognitive psychologist:

 “This woman's experiences will shock you, but she and her co-author manage to show how intelligent people can come to believe what is least believable.
 The topic is serious, but the story is told in a light-hearted, witty fashion and without ridicule.
 I HIGHLY recommend it.”